stefanhans/thoughts-about-contexting-talk/PITCHME.md

 - describe the rest formally and create functions for it
     - dictionaries, tags, categories, ...

-Think about hash functions with meaningful structure.
+Think about hash functions in comparison.

 ---